 I have just returned from 3 weeks of slow travel in South East Asia.
 Although I visited 3 different countries during that time the journeying itself felt slow.
 And I am still being slow as I cannot quite bring myself to fully empty my suitcase, zip it up and put it away in a cupboard!
 After a week back ‘home’, I am also letting this transition back be something of a slow burn.

 Over the last few years, I have made a conscious decision to ‘slow down’ how I spend my lifetime.There are no bucket lists, ‘should’ or ‘must do’ hanging around.
 What I recognise is that I have my life to live each and every day.
 It arises with dawn, and I aim to stay present until the sun sets and the day passes away.
 The degree to which I remain present varies.
 It varies because the extent to which I get caught up in ‘stuff’ during the course of my day varies.
 And the degree to which I am aware of getting caught up also varies.

 So this was a trip I decided to take slowly.
 I knew where I would be staying each night and I had all my transport finalised before I left.
 All I had to do was take each day as it came.
 My itinerary was both fixed and flexible.
 I had enough in place and yet the days did not feel ‘full’.

 And so I loved the journeying.
 I am a joyful person when I travel.
 Travel is oxygen for me.
-I travelled this time and I felt ‘at home’ in myself regardless of whether that was at times a comfortable or uncomfortable feeling… and at the same time, I recognised I was a guest in all the places I was visiting and among all the people I was with.
+I went this time, and I felt ‘at home’ in myself regardless of whether that was at times a comfortable or uncomfortable feeling… And at the same time, I recognised I was a guest in all the places I was visiting and among all the people I was with.

 So over the next few posts, I will be sharing some of the experiences that I had while I was away and introducing you to some of the generous and kind people that I met….